Patricia Mathes Cane, PhD—Founder/Executive Director

 Joan Rebmann Condon M.A. is Special Projects Coordinator and International Trainer for Capacitar International.
 Working in health and international development since 1990, Joan has been a part of Capacitar for over 25 years.
 She holds a Master of Arts degree in the Humanities.
 Joan teaches leadership, team development and trauma healing practices to groups in the Americas, Asia, and the Caribbean.
 She presents in English and Spanish.
 Joan Condon is the co-author of Capacitar’s research study, Healing Trauma, Empowering Wellness.

 When not working in other countries, including the Philippines, Indonesia, Haiti and El Salvador, Joan is an active volunteer with the Golden Oldies Cat Rescue in Monterey, CA.

-Sophia Hunter, BA, MPH Candidate—Capacitar Office Coordinator
+Sophia Hunter, BA, MPH—Capacitar Office Coordinator

 Sophia Hunter works as Capacitar Office Coordinator, facilitating communication and operations from Capacitar’s home office in Soquel, California.
 At Humboldt State University Sophia focused on International Studies with a concentration in Cultural Studies, including a semester in Dakar, Senegal, West Africa.
 Following the completion of her degree, Sophia returned to Santa Cruz to work in primary and specialty care clinics, including clinic management.
-Presently, Sophia is completing a Masters of Public Health (MPH) with a focus in Community Health Education.
+Sophia has a Masters of Public Health (MPH) with a focus in Community Health Education.
 She is passionate about access to quality healthcare, health equity, and global health.
 Besides her work and studies, Sophia spends time with her family, including three young boys, walking on the beaches and running on the redwood trails, soaking up the beauty of the wonderful Santa Cruz geography.